pixelpiloten/prometheus/README.md

 ## Instructions

-1. Clone this repo.
+### Step 1 - Preperations.

-2. SSH into the server you plan to deploy Prometheus & Grafana too.
+1. SSH into the server you plan to deploy Prometheus & Grafana too.

-3. Create the directories needed, paths for this can be changed to whatever you supply in `values.yaml`.
+2. Create the directories needed, paths for this can be changed to whatever you supply in `values.yaml`.

     ```bash
     $ mkdir -p /myvolumes/prometheus/alertmanager